bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

 	   + **CUDA Toolkit and Drivers**: Just download and execute the proper `.dmg` file from the [CUDA Download Page][CUDA-Download] (or the [Archive Page][CUDA-OR-Download] for previous releases), and follow the instructions.

+	   + **Multi-GPU version (optional)**: Most MPI libraries are available on package managers, such as [MacPorts](http://www.macports.org/) or [Homebrew](http://brew.sh/).
+Otherwise, you can download the source code and compile it.

 	We highly recommend to read the [Getting Starting Guide for Darwin/Mac OS X](http://docs.nvidia.com/cuda/cuda-getting-started-guide-for-mac-os-x/index.html) for detailed instructions.

-Similarly, the [Release Notes][CRN] contain important information about [unsupported][CRN-unsupported] and [deprecated][CRN-deprecated] features, as well as [known issues][CRN-issues].
+Finally, we also recommend to read the [Release Notes][CRN] contain important information about [unsupported][CRN-unsupported] and [deprecated][CRN-deprecated] features, as well as [known issues][CRN-issues].

 ### Warning: